succinctlabs/vectorx/README.md

 ```

 ## Avail Indexer
-Avail does not currently store justifications for non-era end blocks, so we need to index Avail and store the ephermal justifications, which are used for `step` proofs.
+Avail does not currently store justifications for non-era end blocks on archive nodes, so the
+following service indexes Avail and stores the ephermal justifications, which are used for `step`
+proofs.

 ### Run the Indexer
 ```